hcls-solutions/claims-data-activator/README.md

   ````

 ## Cross-Project Setup
-It is possible for the pipeline to work, accessing a separate project (within same org) with customized processor and Classifier.
-For that additional steps need to be done for cross project access:
+If later (not within initialization step provided DOCAI_PROJECT_ID) you want to enable cross project access, following steps need to be done manually.
+Otherwise they are part of terraform execution and done for you.

+Limitations: Two projects need to be within the same ORG.
+For further reference, lets define the two projects:
 - GCP Project to run the Claims Data Activator - Engine (**Project CDA**)
 - GCP Project to train and serve Document AI Processors and Classifier  (**Project DocAI**)